Khwaja Kamal-ud-Din: Life

 Kamal-ud-Din worked as a lecturer and then as principal of Islamia College, Lahore.
 After graduating in law in 1898, he started a legal practice in Peshawar.
 In 1912 he travelled to England on behalf of a client and was instructed by Hakeem Noor-ud-Din, the first caliph (successor) to Ghulam Ahmad, to try to get the disused Shah Jahan Mosque re-opened.
 In London, Kamal-ud-Din met with other Muslims and worked to repair and re-open the mosque.
 Here he founded the Woking Muslim Mission and Literary Trust and a journal, The Islamic Review.

 Kamal-ud-Din ended his legal career in 1912, and devoted his life to the propagation of non-denominational Islam in Britain.
 He made several long visits to England and toured other countries in Europe, Africa, and Asia, including his home country of India, delivering lectures on Islam.
 In 1923, he performed his second Hajj in the company of close friend Lord Headley, a British convert.
 The same year, he was also elected member of the League of Nations Union.
-Following the split in the Ahmadiyya movement in 1914, Kamal-ud-Din aligned himself with the Lahore Ahmadiyya Movement under Muhammad Ali.
+Following the split in the Ahmadiyya movement in 1914, Kamal-ud-Din aligned himself with the Lahore Ahmadiyya Movement under Muhammad Ali and declared that they did not believe in any prophet after Prophet Mohammad.
+The split and disagreement over the declaration of prophet hood created an unmendable breach between the original Ahmadiyya party and the Lahore Ahmadiyya Movement.
 In 1920, Kamal-ud-Din toured Southeast Asia where, through public discourses, won the confidence of some Indonesian Muslims.
 He delivered a number of speeches in Surabaya and Batavia which attracted headlines in several leading newspapers.

+He is buried in the Ahmadiyya Plot at Miani Sahib Cemetery in Lahore.